-Beneq develops aerosol coating equipment and processes for thin film coating applications.
-The two aerosol coating processes we offer are Beneq proprietary technology and with that, unique.
+Beneq develops aerosol coating technology and equipment for thin film coating applications.
+All aerosol coating processes we offer are Beneq proprietary technology.

 nAERO - aerosol-based aerosol coating